 Once you start thinking about taking the plunge into the exciting world of bird dogs check out the breeds available.
 Different breeds do things differently and not all people have the same wants or needs.
 It’s important to make those chooses based on what you intend to hunt and what daily life looks like with a bird dog in your life.
 The basics start as simple of choosing between a flushing breed or a pointing breed and then breaking down from there.

 Understanding the Ruffed Grouse

 The ruffed grouse is often considered the “king of upland birds.”
 This tag is often credited to the thick and difficult shooting cover that ruffed grouse inherently live in.
-It’s not impossible and some basic advice from articles like Overcoming the Shy Trigger Finger can help you ignore the trees.
+It’s not impossible and some basic advice from articles like Learning How to Shoot Through Thick Ruffed Grouse and Woodcock Cover can help you ignore the trees.
 But before you even go that far, check out the Ruffed Grouse – Upland Game Species Profile to get a basic overview of this iconic bird.

 Identifying Ruffed Grouse Habitat

 If you cannot identify where ruffed grouse live it will, of course, be pretty difficult to find one of these birds.
 Getting a really good understanding of ruffed grouse habitat is crucial to finding birds.
 You can read deeper into this with How to Identify Ruffed Grouse Habitat by biologist Ryan Lisson.
 Your understanding of this will evolve over time, and it’s important to take the time to look around your cover after you have seen a ruffed grouse.
 Ask yourself the questions: why was this bird here?
 Was it food, cover, something that sticks out that you will find elsewhere?
 With time, you will begin to accelerate in this aspect and expand your areas to hunt.